UtrechtUniversity/SWORDS-UU/collect_users/README.md

 ### Enrich users with GitHub data

 Next, the data is enriched with GitHub information.
 Execute the file **enrich_users.py**.
- Note: This script can also be used to update an existing file.
-It can also be specified whether the update should only include new entries (e.g. when there are more results available) or if everything should be updated.
+ Note: This script can also be used to update users of an existing file, as well as adding additional users.
+It can be specified whether the update should only include new entries (e.g. when there are more results available) or if all users should be updated.
 There are 4 arguments that can be passed.

 - --input: The file name of the input.
 Default: results/users_merged.csv